-WASHINGTON, D.C.—The Georgia House Special Committee on Election Integrity introduced a new omnibus elections bill—HB 531—today that proposes a slew of changes to how the state conducts its elections.
+WASHINGTON, D.C. — The Georgia House Special Committee on Election Integrity introduced a new omnibus elections bill — House Bill 531 — today that proposes a slew of changes to how the state conducts its elections.
 Many of the proposed changes would undoubtedly suppress eligible voters, especially burdening minority voters in Georgia.

 The special committee was created in early January following months of baseless claims of election fraud in Georgia.
 The committee was tasked with ensuring proper security and oversight of elections.
 This will not be the last disenfranchising bill to come out of the Georgia legislature.